zhoufeng1989/notes/concurrent_scala/notes/chapter2.md

 calling wait is called a **guarded block**.
 We can now use our insight on guarded blocks to avoid the **busy-wait** in our worker thread in advance.

+An important property of the wait method is that it can cause **spurious wakeups**.
+Occasionally, the JVM is allowed to wake up a thread that called wait even though there is no corresponding notify call.
+To guard against this, we must always use wait in conjunction with **a while loop** that checks the condition, as in the previous example.

 see code in src/main/scala/BasicThreads/SynchronizedPool.

 ### Interrupting threads and the graceful shutdown